 Citroen Berlingo review - Reliability and safety

 Plenty of safety kit by van-based standards, but the Berlingo comes with just a standard three-year warranty

-The Berlingo scored four stars out of five when safety tested by Euro NCAP in 2018.
-Adult and Child occupant scores of 91 and 81 percent are both very impressive, but a star was lost due to a less favourable 58% score in the ‘vulnerable road users’ category.
-This was caused by solid areas around the base of the windscreen pillars, which could cause injury to pedestrians or cyclists in the event of a collision.
-NCAP found the emergency braking system to be less effective at higher speeds, but considered the lane keeping system – which can actively steer the car back on course if it drifts out of lane – to be very useful.
+NCAP also found the emergency braking system to be less effective at higher speeds, but considered the lane keeping system – which can actively steer the car back on course if it drifts out of lane – to be very useful.

-All new Citroen vehicles come with a three-year/60,000-mile warranty.
-Also included is a 12 year anti-perforation warranty and three years’ cover for paint.
+All new Citroen vehicles come with a three-year/60,000-mile warranty, but the e-Berlingo’s battery pack is covered by a separate eight-year/100,000-mile guarantee.
+Also included is a 12-year anti-perforation warranty and three years’ cover for paint.

 In this review